 By selecting the “Details” instead of Trace Logic as the active Bottom View, you can make use of the GoTo buttons from the Relationship tab, to quickly skip to and preview the predecessors or successors to different activities in the schedule.

-You can easily spot the relations between the driving activities as they are presented with solid line.
+You can easily spot the relations between the driving activities as they are presented with a solid line.

 If you are viewing the EPS using the Project View, you can also use the Bottom view to display Schedule Settings for each of the multiple projects in your project plan.
-Schedule settings provide information about how are the Critical Tasks on the project defined, how is the Total Float calculated, what scheduling logic is used to schedule the project and more.
+Schedule settings provide information about how are the Critical Tasks on the project defined, how is the Total Float calculated, what scheduling logic is used to schedule the project, and more.